navn0306/JDBCEmployeePayroll/README.md

 UseCase4 -
 Ability to update the salary i.e. the base pay for Employee Terisa to 3000000.00 and sync it with Database using JDBC PreparedStatement.

+UseCase5 -
+Ability to retrieve all employees who have joined in a particular data range from the payroll service database.